Chartres Cathedral Building and Decoration

 A piece of oriental silk given to Chartres in about 876 by Emperor Charles the Bald, its preservation in the fire of 1194 was regarded as miraculous.
 It still survives to this day in the Treasury.

-What was Chartres Cathedral Architecture was the clerestory, the upper area of the wall supported on the arcades, which took the form of a huge glass casket in which the architecture merely serves as a frame for the stained glass filling the two rows of enormous windows.
+The initial Chartres Cathedral Architecture was the clerestory, the upper area of the wall supported on the arcades, which took the form of a huge glass casket in which the architecture merely serves as a frame for the stained glass filling the two rows of enormous windows.

 To provide stability for the daring construction, immense flying buttresses were used in an unprecedented way.